Join the Fight

-- Is our COVID-19 vaccine candidate VLA2001 safe for adolescents?
+- Is the VLA2001 COVID-19 vaccine candidate safe for adolescents?

 University Hospitals Bristol and Weston NHS Foundation Trust

-COVID-19 is a coronavirus-induced disease caused by SARS-CoV-2.
-Common symptoms include fever, cough, dyspnoea (shortness of breath), muscle and body ache, fatigue, loss or change of smell and taste, as well as diarrhea.
+COVID-19 is a disease caused by the SARS-CoV-2 coronavirus.
+Common COVID-19 symptoms include fever, cough, dyspnoea (shortness of breath), muscle and body ache, fatigue, loss or change of smell and taste, as well as diarrhea.
 Serious complications or death are possible.
 More than 4 million people worldwide have died from COVID-19 or associated illnesses since the onset of the pandemic, out of approximately 190 million confirmed cases.

 In an effort to control the spread of COVID-19, researchers around the world have been working to develop vaccines.
 Today, there are a few approved COVID-19 vaccines and more in development.
 Based on the different technologies used in their development, the COVID-19 vaccines work differently in the body.

-To date approximately 3,150 adults have received at least one dose of VLA2001 vaccine in two ongoing clinical trials.
-An independent group of experts is regularly reviewing the safety information and to date has not identified any safety concern.
-Overall, the study showed that VLA2001 was safe and well-tolerated at all dose levels tested.
+To date, approximately 3,150 adults have received at least one dose of VLA2001 vaccine candidate in two ongoing clinical trials.
+An independent group of experts regularly reviews the safety information from these studies and, to date, has not identified any safety concern.
+Overall, the trials showed that VLA2001 vaccine candidate was safe and well-tolerated at all dose levels tested.